 Environmental Medicine encompasses five important segments of medicine:

 People are often astounded to learn that their chronic pain and the multiple signs and symptoms involving almost every organ and tissue in their body are caused by foods they are eating, pollens or molds they are breathing, and other environmental triggers.

 The Center evaluates each patient in terms of his/her total environment and the impact of that environment on the individual biochemistry.
 These 5 important segments make up the ‘Total Body Stress Load’.
 We strive to reduce the total load and rebuild the body’s reserves, restoring balance and strengthening the individual to overcome and prevent illness.

 It is important to evaluate and manage all factors of the total load if we are to regain and maintain our health.
 The old saying “the straw that broke the camel’s back” appropriately illustrates this concept, as we envision the camel as the body and the straw as the stresses.

 Allergy–often thought of as provoking symptoms of hay fever, asthma, or skin disorders–actually can affect every organ system and surprisingly most often affects the brain, resulting in alterations in thinking, perception, mood, and behavior.
 Likewise, many symptoms affecting our muscular/skeletal, gastrointestinal, and urologic systems may actually be allergic in origin.
 A detailed life history can often reveal the cause, uncovering clues such as seasonal patterns, mold exposures, and/or food sensitivity.

 Toxic chemicals can also be a source of a patient’s illness.
-Laboratory tests can identify a body burden of toxic chemicals, but equally important is a careful history of a person’s occupational and environmental exposures.
-A physician who is experienced in identifying and evaluating toxicity, based upon the length and type of exposures, can be critical to diagnosing toxic injury.
+Laboratory tests can identify a body’s burden of toxic chemicals, but equally important is a careful history of a person’s occupational and environmental exposures.
+A physician who is experienced in identifying and evaluating toxicity, based on the length and type of exposure, can be critical to diagnosing toxic injury.